 Salt Lake City Divorce Lawyer

 The legal process of divorce is often complicated by strong emotions and volatile tempers.
 The Salt Lake City divorce lawyers at Nelson, Taylor & Associates use their extensive knowledge of Utah family law to help our clients achieve the best possible outcome in the division of marital assets, child support, custody, and spousal support.
 We have represented clients in everything from simple, uncontested divorces to extremely complex, high-net worth divorces—and everything in between.

 Experienced Legal Representation for Divorce

 The laws pertaining to the various issues in a divorce are complex and nuanced.
-Our Salt Lake City divorce lawyers are knowledgeable of all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
+Our Salt Lake City family law attorneys are knowledgeable about all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
 We provide realistic advice about your situation and promote your rights in negotiations or in court.

 Our divorce lawyers in Utah provide useful information and advice for: